 - ¼ tsp Pepper to taste

-- First cut all of the potatoes and onions into large chunks.
+- First cut all of the potatoes, carrots, and onions into large chunks.
 Using large chunks (about 2 inches square) makes sure they don’t turn to mush in the crock pot.

-- First add the Roast to the crock pot, then the potatoes and onions and carrots (if used).
+- Add the beef to the crock pot, then the potatoes and onions and carrots (if used).

 Smart Points: 10 Makes

 - Serving Size: 1